assaf/zombie/doc/new-assertions.md

 Assert the named attribute of the selected element(s) has the expected value.
 Fails if no elements found.

+`browser.assert.className(selector, className, message)`

+Asserts that selected element(s) has the that and only that class name.

 `browser.assert.cookie(name, expected, message)`

 Asserts that a cookie with the given name has the expected value.